 Put the mixture in a pudding bowl, 17cm in diameter and 9cm deep, and cover with a circle of greaseproof paper.

 Place a large piece of foil on top of a large piece of greaseproof paper, then fold in the centre to make a pleat.

 Place the pleated papers on top of the pudding basin and use a long piece of string to tightly tie the papers just below the rim of the basin.
 With an extra piece of string, tie a long loop across the top – you can use this as a handle to help lift the pudding in and out of the pan.

 Place a heatproof dish in the bottom of a large pan and put the pudding on top.
 Fill the pan with enough boiling water to come halfway up the sides of the basin, then cover with a tightly fitting lid or foil.

 Bring the water to the boil, then simmer gently for 2-3 hours.

-(Check the water and add extra boiling water to stop the pan boiling dry.)
+(Check the water level occasionally and add extra boiling water to stop the pan boiling dry.)

 I haven’t found it necessary to feed this Christmas pudding, as steaming it means that it stays moist during cooking.